4 Very Different Ways To See The Dominican Republic

-I had generally held the belief that DR was really all about resorts & package holidays from the UK, which isn’t really my style.
-However, when I was researching where to start my Caribbean adventure the country really stood out.
+I had generally held the belief that the Dominican Republic was really all about resorts & package holidays from the UK, which isn’t really my style.
+However, when I was researching where to start my 5-month Caribbean adventure the country really stood out.
 I read about it being a mini Cuba which was really all I needed to hear.
 The good thing about the package holiday destination is that flights are a lot cheaper & in terms of what to do for the month while I was there, I went with my gut instinct…there is always another way!
 It turns out there are plenty, here’s 4 I tried!

 What do you need to know?